-Steps to use HTTP and HTTPS proxy for Linux terminal applications:
+Steps to configure HTTP and HTTPS proxy on Linux:

-1. Set up a proxy server if you don't have one already.
+- Set up a proxy server if you don't already have one.

-3. Check if your terminal application is already using a proxy server for HTTP or HTTPS traffic (optional).
+- Check if the terminal is currently using any HTTP or HTTPS proxy settings (optional).

 For connection to the Internet, the output should display the gateway's IP address details.